olafollgaard/makeArduino/README.md

 `fullbuild`         | Rebuild everything, both project and libraries `mostlyclean`       | Remove project binaries, but not libraries `realclean`/`clean` | Remove all binaries
+`vscodejson`        | Update .vscode/c_cpp_properties.json with paths and defines.
+Actually, 'update' is a bit of a misnomer: It is replaced, so any manual changes will be lost.
 `compile`           | Compile only changed files
 `nm`                | List what uses the sometimes precious space `dumpS`             | Dump dissasembly